See the wonderful and heart-warming stories of some of the animals we've been able to help.

 Racer April 2016 Racer is a southern black racer snake that Luke found in the yard one day.
 He was in bad need of shedding, but also had sustained some type of head trauma.
 He was completely lethargic when found, and could not raise his head on his own.
 After a few weeks of monitoring, and a good shed, he was released back on our property.

 Maurice March 2016 Maurice is a very large, mature Common Snapping Turtle from Philadelphia, MS. He was hit by a car, but the incident was thankfully noticed by a kind-hearted passerby who scooped him up and contacted us.
 He suffered a fractured jaw, fractured skull, and fractured sinus.
 He also got a nasty gash on the shell, which miraculously missed his spine.
 His wounds should heal, but it will be a while before he can be submerged in water (which should make eating and drinking interesting.)
 We'll continue to treat his wounds, give him a round of antibiotics, and finish removing all the nasty leeches he has on him.
-We hope to be able to return Maurice to Philadelphia as soon as he's well enough to thrive on his own again.
+Maurice recovered nicely and was released in April 2017.

 Crunch December 2015 Crunch was found by a Crossgates resident, as he was trying to make his way out of the lake.
 Noticing that he was missing a leg, they called us.
 The leg problem is an old injury that he's obviously already adapted to; however, he did have a few spots of fungus on his skin - likely caused by the putrid water he had been left with in that drained lake.
 Also, since this was at the beginning of our "colder" weather, we decided to keep him over winter and release him in spring.
 By April 2016, his fungus was gone, and he was released downstream of Crossgates Lake on 4/24/16.

 Orange November 2015 Orange is another casualty of the Crossgates Lake problem.
 This large female slider was fleeing the lake and decided to cross the road.
 She was struck by a car, which put a large gash in her carapace.
 The breaking of the shell forced the shell downward into her body cavity, which ripped the membrane that protects her organs.
-After a tense procedure at the vet's office, her shell was put back into place, the membrane sewn up, and she continues to be treated in our care.
-As of this writing (12/3/15), she's still healing well.
+After a tense procedure at the vet's office, her shell was put back into place, the membrane sewn up, and she completed rehabilitation with us.
+She was released in April 2017.

-The Draining of Crossgates Lake in Brandon August 2015-Ongoing The lake is a 30-acre man-made reservoir that was initially dug too shallow, which caused the lake to turn over each summer.
-The city and property owner plan to drain the lake, dig it deeper, and refill it.
-The problem is that there are no other lakes in the area, so all the turtles in the lake now have nowhere to go.
-We've spent countless days at the remnants of this lake since August 13th, trying to locate and rescue the remaining turtles.
-Their food source is gone, and their water is putrid and diseased.
-Over 200 turtles, 9 ducks, and 1 snake have been removed from the lake so far.
-The effort continues.
+The Draining of Crossgates Lake in Brandon 2015-2017 The lake is a 30-acre man-made reservoir that was initially dug too shallow, which caused the lake to turn over each summer.
+The city and property owner drained the lake, dug it deeper, and refilled it.
+The problem is that there were no other lakes in the area, so all the turtles in the lake had nowhere to go.
+We spent countless days at the remnants of this lake beginning in August 2015, trying to locate and rescue the remaining turtles.
+Their food source was gone, and their water was putrid and diseased.
+Over 300 turtles, 9 ducks, and 1 snake were removed from the lake.
+In 2017, the work was completed and the lake was allowed to refill.

 Interstate Box Turtle July 2015 We saw this little box turtle on the on-ramp to the interstate.
 After a terrifying stop, and a significant loss of tire tread, we were able to get to her before another car did.